SteelCompendium/data-md-dse/Bestiary/War Dog Ground Commander.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the ground commander can take 5 damage to end
     one save-ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 - name: Loyalty Collar
   effect: When the ground commander dies, they explode, dealing 2d6 damage to each
     adjacent enemy.